History of St Margaret's Church

 St Margaret’s is central to Hardwick village.
 The church is largely accepted to be Norman, but has some Saxon features.
 Its round tower partially fell in 1770.
 The porch has an attractive brick and flint chequer pattern.
 A large wall painting of St Christopher dates from the C14th.
 Rising from a window sill is an old rood loft stairway.

-Hardwick Church from path
+Hardwick Church from path Norman doorway

 St Margaret's collapsed tower (© David Ferre) Norman doorway

-The former rood loft stairway
+The former rood loft stairway Student Cross pilgrimage

-Every year a group of pilgrims Stops of at Harwick on the Essex Leg of the
+The former rood loft stairway Every year a group of pilgrims Stops of at Hardwick on the Essex Leg of the

 Student Cross pilgrimage (from Colchester) to Walsingham for Good Friday.